RadioactivePotato/ReadmeFiles/linuxVM.md

 7. Right click and click web browser.
 Within 20 seconds chrome will open.
 Enjoy!

+---

+### To re-enter the webpage after it shut itself down, click the antena(2) icon on the bottom right corner of the VScode page.

+<img src="https://github.com/RadioactivePotato/ReadmeFiles/blob/main/Screenshot%202022-12-24%2013.10.34.png">

+---

 > Best settings:
 > On the left side of the screen, open the sidebar and click the settings icon, click advanced, and check "Auto Reconnect".
 Set reconnect delay to 1000.
-Go back to settings, and set scaling mode to "Remote Resizing".
 >
+> Also set scaling mode to "Remote Resizing".
+>
 > NOTE: VM will automatically shut off after 30 minutes, reopen the vscode tab and change like 1 letter every 15 minutes.

-To re-enter the webpage after it shut itself down, click the antena(2) icon on the bottom right corner of the VScode page.

-<img src="https://github.com/RadioactivePotato/ReadmeFiles/blob/main/Screenshot%202022-12-24%2013.10.34.png">

 ## Speed Test: